Azure-Samples/remote-mcp-functions-typescript/README.md

 ```

 ### Connect to remote MCP server in VS Code - GitHub Copilot
-For GitHub Copilot within VS Code, you should instead set the key as the `x-functions-key` header in `mcp.json`, and you would just use `https://<funcappname>.azurewebsites.net/runtime/webhooks/mcp/sse` for the URL.
-The following example uses an input and will prompt you to provide the key when you start the server from VS Code.
-Note [mcp.json]() has already been included in this repo and will be picked up by VS Code.
-Click Start on the server to be prompted for values including `functionapp-name` (in your /.azure/*/.env file) and `functions-mcp-extension-system-key` which can be obtained from CLI command above or API Keys in the portal for the Function App.
+For GitHub Copilot within VS Code, you should set the key as the `x-functions-key` header in `mcp.json`, and you would use `https://<funcappname>.azurewebsites.net/runtime/webhooks/mcp/sse` for the URL.
+The following example is from the `mcp.json` file included in this repository and uses an input to prompt you to provide the key when you start the server from VS Code.
+Your `mcp.json` file looks like this:

 ```json
 {